dbakewel/netbots/README.md

 {
     'type': 'joinReply',
     'conf': {
-        #Static vars (some are settable at start up by server command line switches and then do not change after that.)
+        # Static vars (some are settable at start up by server command line switches and then do not change after that.)
         'serverName': "NetBot Server",
+        'serverVersion': "1.1.1",

-        #Game and Tournament
+        # Game and Tournament
-        'botsInGame': 4, #Number of bots required to join before game can start.
+        'botsInGame': 4,  # Number of bots required to join before game can start.
-        'gamesToPlay': 10, #Number of games to play before server quits.
+        'gamesToPlay': 10,  # Number of games to play before server quits.
-        'stepMax' : 1000, #After this many steps in a game all bots will be killed 'stepSec': 0.05, #Amount of time server targets for each step.
+        'stepMax': 1000,  # After this many steps in a game all bots will be killed
+        # Amount of time server targets for each step.
 Server will sleep if game is running faster than this.

-        #Messaging
+        'stepSec': 0.05,

+        # Messaging
-        'dropRate': 10, #Drop a messages every N messages 'botMsgsPerStep': 4, #Number of msgs from a bot that server will respond to each step.
+        'dropRate': 11,  # Drop a messages every N messages.
+Best to use primes.
+        # Number of msgs from a bot that server will respond to each step.
 Others in Q will be dropped.
+        'botMsgsPerStep': 4,
-        'allowRejoin' : True, #Allows crashed bots to rejoin game in progress.
+        'allowRejoin': True,  # Allows crashed bots to rejoin game in progress.

-        #Sizes
+        # Sizes
-        'arenaSize' : 1000, #Area is a square with each side = arenaSize units (0,0 is bottom left, positive x is to right and positive y is up.)
+        # Area is a square with each side = arenaSize units (0,0 is bottom left,
+        # positive x is to right and positive y is up.)
+        'arenaSize': 1000,
-        'botRadius': 25, #bots are circles with radius botRadius 'explRadius': 75, #Radius of shell explosion.
+        'botRadius': 25,  # bots are circles with radius botRadius 'explRadius': 75,  # Radius of shell explosion.
 Beyond this radius bots will not take any damage.

-        #Speeds and Rates of Change
+        # Speeds and Rates of Change
-        'botMaxSpeed': 5, #bots distance traveled per step at 100% speed 'botAccRate': 2.0, #Amount in % bot can accelerate (or decelerate) per step 'shellSpeed': 40, #distance traveled by shell per step 'botMinTurnRate': math.pi/6000, #Amount bot can rotate per turn in radians at 100% speed 'botMaxTurnRate': math.pi/50, #Amount bot can rotate per turn in radians at 0% speed
+        'botMaxSpeed': 5,  # bots distance traveled per step at 100% speed 'botAccRate': 2.0,  # Amount in % bot can accelerate (or decelerate) per step 'shellSpeed': 40,  # distance traveled by shell per step 'botMinTurnRate': math.pi / 6000,  # Amount bot can rotate per turn in radians at 100% speed 'botMaxTurnRate': math.pi / 50,  # Amount bot can rotate per turn in radians at 0% speed

-        #Damage
+        # Damage
-        'hitDamage': 1, #Damage a bot takes from hitting wall or another bot 'explDamage': 10, #Damage bot takes from direct hit from shell.
+        'hitDamage': 1,  # Damage a bot takes from hitting wall or another bot
+        # Damage bot takes from direct hit from shell.
 The further from shell explosion will result in less damage.
+        'explDamage': 10,

-        #Obstacles (robots and shells are stopped by obstacles but obstacles are transparent to scan)
+        # Obstacles (robots and shells are stopped by obstacles but obstacles are transparent to scan)
-        'obstacles': [], #Obstacles of form [{'x':float,'y':float,'radius':float},...]
+        'obstacles': [],  # Obstacles of form [{'x':float,'y':float,'radius':float},...]
-        'obstacleRadius': 5, #Radius of obstacles as % of arenaSize
+        'obstacleRadius': 5,  # Radius of obstacles as % of arenaSize

-        #Jam Zones (robots fully inside jam zone are not detected by scan)
+        # Jam Zones (robots fully inside jam zone are not detected by scan)
-        'jamZones': [], #Jam Zones of form [{'x':float,'y':float,'radius':float},...]
+        'jamZones': [],  # Jam Zones of form [{'x':float,'y':float,'radius':float},...]

-        #Misc
+        # Misc
-        'keepExplosionSteps': 10, #Number of steps to keep old explosions in explosion dict (only useful to viewers).
+        'keepExplosionSteps': 10,  # Number of steps to keep old explosions in explosion dict (only useful to viewers).
     }
 }
 ```